Updated May 2019

 The Council’s Building Assets Toolkit helps practitioners, policymakers, and advocates build tailored, meaningful, and positive content to help specific subpopulations of girls.
 The toolkit guides practitioners through a series of steps that must be taken to define common-sense targets—what information, skill, or physical asset (such as an ID card) should a girl in a particular setting have by a particular age.

-In high demand since its original publication in English, the toolkit is constantly being added to as it is translated into many languages and adapted into various cultural contexts.
-The Council is committed to the toolkit being a “first draft,” perfected by our partners in the field.
+In high demand since its original publication in English, the toolkit has been translated into many languages and adapted for various cultural contexts.